 In 2015 Targovax joined forces with the Finnish immune-oncology company Oncos, in a merger supported by HealthCap.
 RADFORSK is still a substantial shareholder in the company.

-Ultimovacs specializes in developing novel immunotherapies against cancer, focusing on therapeutic cancer vaccines.
-The Ultimovacs technology is based on research by Institute for Cancer Research at the Norwegian Radium Hospital.
+The Ultimovacs technology is based on research by Institute for Cancer Research at the Norwegian Radium Hospital, Oslo university Hospital.

-The investors in the Company are RADFORSK, Inven2, Birk Venture, RO Invest and Prieta.
+RADFORSK was instrumental in establishing Zelluna Immunotherapy together with Inven2, Birk Venture, RO Invest and Prieta.